valhuber/Logic-Bank/README.md

 Features
 --------

-Logic is declared in Python (example below), and is:
+Logic Bank is:

 - **Extensible:** logic consists of rules (see below), plus standard Python code

 - **Multi-table:** rules like `sum` automate multi-table transactions

-- **Scalable:** rules are pruned and optimized; for example, sums are processed as *1 row adjustment updates,* rather than expensive SQL aggregate queries
+- **Scalable:** rules are automatically pruned and optimized; for example, sums are processed as *1 row adjustment updates,* rather than expensive SQL aggregate queries

 - **Manageable:** develop and debug your rules in IDEs, manage it in SCS systems (such as `git`) using existing procedures